 Stamps Scholars live in one of two Honors residential communities: Hillcrest or the Honors Residential College.
 Both communities are co-ed, multigenerational, and multidisciplinary residential programs comprised of Honors students who are pursuing rigorous courses of study, service, and personal development.
 Students in these residential communities have increased access to Honors staff, faculty in residence, and Senior Fellows.
 These communities help foster a supportive and collaborative environment that creates the conditions for students to pursue meaningful encounters with the wider world.

 All freshman applicants to Virginia Tech are reviewed as potential Stamps Scholars.
 Your application to the university serves as your application to the Stamps Scholar program, there is no separate application process.
 Candidates will be identified through their university application and contacted for interview.
 The priority deadline for consideration of the Stamps Scholarship is December 1.
 Applications are reviewed in the order they are submitted.
-The later we receive your application the harder it will be to identify you in time for consideration.
+Applicants are encouraged to develop ZeeMee accounts available through the university application.
+Early application is strongly encouraged to allow time for consideration.
 Candidates for Stamps and other Virginia Tech Honors College prestigious recruitment scholarships will be invited for an interview in February.
 Stamps finalists will have a final round of interviews via Skype/FaceTime with a representative from the Stamps Foundation.

 For more information about applying to Virginia Tech, please visit: